Tips for using your insurance to pay for therapy

 What is the difference between an HMO and a PPO?

-If you have an HMO policy, you will probably have to get a referral from your Primary Care Provider to a therapist who is in network with your HMO.
+If you have an HMO policy, you will probably have to get a referral from your Primary Care Provider to see any specialist, including a therapist.
+They will refer you to a therapist who is in network with your HMO.
 This can be daunting, but it is the most affordable way to get mental health treatment if you have an HMO.
 Some HMOs provide out of network benefits, but we are seeing this less frequently lately.
 There seems to be a squeeze on out of network benefits, which sometimes leads to difficulty finding a mental health provider and long wait times if you have an HMO.

 If you have a PPO policy, you generally do not need to get a referral for routine outpatient mental health services (such as weekly individual therapy.)
 There are often more providers who are in network with PPO policies as well.
 We are seeing a trend of outpatient therapy being covered as an “office visit” so the deductible does not need to be met before insurance starts paying for services.
 Instead there is often a reasonable copay for each session.
 Unfortunately, benefits vary WIDELY across different policies, so when in doubt, call your insurance directly to get the most accurate information.